share-secrets-safely/cli/README.md

 The *vault library* and its types will change much more often, but we would expect it to settle from 5.0.

-### Roadmap to 3.2

-#### The `merge` subcommand

-The `merge` subcommand allows to combine json or yaml files.
-This is useful to partition context and data according to your needs, yet use all of the values in combination for substitution.
-This is particularly useful if some of that content was just decrypted from a vault.

- * [x] **Support for merges**
-   * [x] with conflicts
-   * [x] with overwrite rules
-   * [x] move keys to root level before merging
-   * [x] insert keys at given value while merging for
-     * [x] object paths, e.g `a.b.c` or `a/b/c`
-     * [x] for array paths e.g. `a.0.c.1` or `a/0/c/1`
-   * [x] merge complete environment into data, or whatever matches the given glob
-   * [x] set individual values, simpy via 'a/b/c=42' or 'a.b.0=30'
- * [x] control the escape characters to allow passwords to be escaped properly, as needed, depending on the output format.
-       Otherwise there is the chance of producing invalid YAML.

- * **improvements to substitute**
-   * [x] `--verify` - try to decode substituted values and fail on error

- * **general improvements**
-   * [x] Unify naming scheme of all deployables to make curling code easier
-   * [x] find a better name for merge, given that merging is just a side-effect.
-      With the action driven interface, it can do pretty much everything on the data it has so far.
-Some commands effect the merging, some pull out and/or print data.
-      That way, extract is not a separate subcommand.

 ### Roadmap to 3.3

 #### Adding the `extract` subcommand